VirgilSecurity/awesome-virgil/docs/private-keys-service.rst

   ``response_password`` - Request parameter that holds randomly generated response password.
 It is used to encrypt the response to prevent any man in the middle attack.
 Should be less then 32 characters long.

   Endpoint returns an encoded response.
 Response is encoded with ``response_password`` parameter.
-Please check `Response Format`_ section to learn how to decode encoded response.
+Please check `Response decryption`_ section to learn how to decode encoded response.

   To use custom Identity it's necessary to pass validation_token parameter that is calculated using formula VALIDATION_TOKEN = BASE64_ENCODE ( UNIQUE_ID + '.' + BASE64_ENCODE( SIGN( CONCATENATE( UNIQUE_ID + IDENTITY_TYPE + IDENTITY_VALUE), APPLICATION_PRIVATE_KEY ) ) );